-Answer: Yes.
-Any day of instruction is considered one of the 10 total permitted between June 1 and July 31.
+Answer: Yes, as long as there are more than 4 present in all the combined facilities where the instruction is taking place.
+Any day of individual instruction or team instruction is considered one of the 10 total permitted between June 1 and July 31 if more than 4 individuals are present in all combined facilities where the instruction is taking place.